The goal of gas training is to join the gas safe register, as being registered means you’re legally allowed to complete gas work in the UK.

 How Do I Apply To The Gas Safe Register?

-You need to create an account on the Gas Safe Register website to start this process.
+To start this process, you must create an account on the Gas Safe Register website.
 Through this account, you will make your first application for registration and subsequent renewals.

 When applying online, you will need your business details, national insurance number and a valid method of payment available.